digital-work-lab/digital-work-lecture/docs/syllabus.md

 >
 > To write the exam, you need to sign up through [FlexNow](https://www.uni-bamberg.de/pruefungsamt/flexnow/fn2sss/){: target="_blank"}.

-The lecture provides an overview of the field of Digital Work, with a focus on key design areas.
-The course is structured as follows:

-- Future of Work: Global trends and drivers of change
-- Design areas: Digital work individually, in teams, and with crowdworkers
-- Consequences of digital work

 ## Instructor

 My name is Gerit Wagner, and I am your instructor.